norle/dl_p4_g41/README.md

 ## The data in the repository isn't the data used for the report

-Because the data used is under and NDA, we provide hand made data that tries to somewhat immitate the actual data.
+Because the data used is under an NDA, we provide hand made data that tries to somewhat immitate the actual data.
 This is done for demonstrating the used code.

 ## Script files